Rao-1301/Mini-Blockchain-JS/README.md

 Student ID: 16373096
 Assignment 1- Extended mini blockchain in JS

+A simple blockchain built in JavaScript featuring Proof-of-Work mining,
+transaction arrays, chain validation, and tamper detection. run : node blockchain.js to run the code

 Blockchain.js
 1. The following code defines the Block class which represents a single block in the blockchain.
 The block has several properties: index, timestamp, transaction data, previous hash, and nonce for mining. calculateHash() generates block’s first hash